lilinmail0523/Image-Stitching/README.md

 # Image-Stitching

-This is a project from [VFX course](https://www.csie.ntu.edu.tw/~cyy/courses/vfx/18spring/assignments/proj2/), The image stitching is a process of combining serials of images with overlapping fields into a blending result like panoramas.
-The implementation included feature points detection by SIFT descriptors, image matching by KNN (from [ANN library](http://www.cs.umd.edu/~mount/ANN/)), and finally blending by alpha, and multiband blending.
+This is a project from [VFX course](https://www.csie.ntu.edu.tw/~cyy/courses/vfx/18spring/assignments/proj2/), The image stitching is a process of combining serials of images with overlapping fields into a panorama.
+The implementation included following steps:
+1. Feature-based registration by Scale-invariant feature transform (SIFT)
+2. Feature matching by finding nearest neighbors (done by *k*-d trees from [ANN library](http://www.cs.umd.edu/~mount/ANN/))
+3. Alignment calculation by least squares and RANSAC
+4. Blending by direction connection, alpha blending, and Laplacian pyramid blending.

+The details of the implementation and comparison of blending methods were in the report.
 The OPENCV, ANN libraries were used in this project.

 ## Input/Output:
 Input: Image_list.txt with sequence images and corresponding focus length which could be acquired from autostitch